subramgo/subramgo.github.io/_posts/2017-01-02-AutoGen_BaseClassifier.md

 ```
 ### Strategy - stratified

 Let us look at the parameters while initializing *DummyClassifier*.
 The first parameter *strategy* is used to define the modus operandi of our Dummy Classifier.
 In the example above we have selected *stratified* as the strategy.
-According to this strategy, the classifier looks at the class distribution.
+According to this strategy, the classifier looks at the class distribution in our target variable to make its predictions.

 In Iris data set case, there are 150 total records and three classes.
 The classes are uniformly distributed, there are 50 records per each class.
 33.33% is the class distribution.